 1. Scale bedtime back gradually by 15 mins every 2-3 days until you have reached the desired school bedtime.

 3. Be consistent again with the bedtime routine.
-Do this by starting the wind down 1 hour before desired bedtime.
+Do this by starting the wind-down 1 hour before the desired bedtime.

 6. Determine how much sleep your child needs.
 A child of 6 will need 10-11 hours at night.
 Older children of 10+ will require 8-10 hours.